sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 Merge conflict checks
 """""""""""""""""""""

-The first check that GitHub itself will do is check for any [merge conflicts](#git-merge-conflicts) and these must be resolved before the pull request can be merged.
+The first check that GitHub itself will do is check for any :ref:`git_merge_conflicts` and these must be resolved before the pull request can be merged.
 If you merge :code:`main` to your code before submitting a pull request, then it's unlikely you'll get any of these (unless someone's got in real quick while you were opening it!) which is why it's recommended to do that, but other pull requests can be action while yours is being reviewed so can still happen.
 Smaller pull request, touching few files reduces the chance of this so again, where at all possible, break up changes into smaller batches.

 Linter checks
 """""""""""""